THN-BUAA/CIB-master/README.md

 ## Contact
 If you have any problem with our code or have some suggestions, including the future feature, feel free to contact
-- Haonan Tong (tonghaonan@buaa.edu.cn)

-or describe it in Issues.
+- Haonan Tong (tonghaonan@buaa.edu.cn) or describe it in Issues.

+## Note
+Owing to the randomness in the algorithm, the results may have a slight fluctuation compared with that in the paper.